 The Grand Floridian includes 867 rooms and suites at an average of 400 square feet.
 It is by far the most expensive resort at Walt Disney World.

 There are two ‘club level’ lounges at the Grand Floridian.
 The Royal Palm Club is located in the main building & the Sugar Loaf Club is in the Sugar Loaf building.
-To learn more about club level read our review of the Kilimanjaro Club at Animal Kingdom Lodge.
+To learn more about the club level, read our review of the Kilimanjaro Club at Animal Kingdom Lodge.

 Dining options at Disney Grand Floridian Resort & Spa include: